saloon-protocol/smartcontracts/README.md

 Manager:

-- function to deploy implementation
+- function to deploy implementation (and update upgradeableBeacon atomically)
 - function to deploy upgradeableBeacon
 - function to change implementation on upgradeableBeacon